-When the MPU is accessing the color palette RAM, the address register resets to \$00 following a blue read or write cycle to RAM location \$FF.
-While accessing the overlay color registers, the 4 most significant bits of the address register (ADDR4-7) are ignored.
+When the color palette RAM is accessed, the address register resets to \$00 following a blue read or write cycle to RAM location \$FF.
+While the overlay color registers are accessed, the 4 most significant bits of the address register (ADDR4-7) are ignored.

 The MPU interface operates asynchronously to the pixel clock.
-Data transfers that occur between the color palette RAM/overlay registers and the color registers (R, G, and B in the block diagram) are synchronized by internal logic and take place in the period between MPU accesses.
-Occasional accesses to the color palette RAM can be made without noticeable disturbance on the display screen; however, operations requiring frequent access to the color palette (such as block fills of the color palette) should take place during the blanking interval.
+Data transfers that occur between the color palette RAM/overlay registers and the color registers (R, G, and B in the block diagram) are synchronized by internal logic.
+These data transfers take place during the period between MPU accesses.
+To reduce noticeable sparkling on the CRT screen during MPU access to the color palette RAMs, internal logic maintains the previous output color data on the analog outputs while the transfer between lookup table RAMs and the RGB registers occurs.

-To keep track of the red, green, and blue read/write cycles, the address register has 2 additional bits(AD-DRa and ADDRb) that count modulo three, as shown in Table 2.
+To keep track of the red, green, and blue read/ write cycles, the address register has 2 additional bits (ADDRa and ADDRb) that count modulo three, as shown in Table 2.
 They are reset to zero when the MPU writes to the address register and are not reset to zero when the MPU reads the address register.
 The MPU does not have access to these bits.
-The other 8 bits of the address register are incremented following a blue read or write cycle.
-(ADDR0-7) are accessible to the MPU and are used to address color palette RAM locations and overlay registers, as indicated in Table 2.
+The other 8 bits of the address register, incremented following a blue read or write cycle, (ADDR0-7) are accessible to the MPU.
+They are used to address color palette RAM locations and overlay registers, as specified in Table 2.
 The MPU may read the address register at any time without modifying its contents or the existing read/write mode.